Marker Logo

 Erected 2004 by Vermont Division for Historic Preservation.

 Topics and series.
 This historical marker is listed in this topic list: Bridges & Viaducts.
-In addition, it is included in the Covered Bridges series list.
+In addition, it is included in the Covered Bridges, and the Vermont Division for Historic Preservation Markers series lists.
 A significant historical year for this entry is 1887.

 Location.
 44° 39.047′ N, 72° 48.881′ W. Marker is in Cambridge, Vermont, in Lamoille County.
 It is in Jeffersonville.
-Marker is on Cambridge Junction Road, 0.1 miles north of Grand Army of the Republic Highway (State Route 15), on the left when traveling north.
-Touch for map.
-Marker is in this post office area: Jeffersonville VT 05464, United States of America.
-Touch for directions.
+It is on Cambridge Junction Road 0.1 miles north of Grand Army of the Republic Highway

 Paid Advertisement